Colorectal Tumors in Adolescents and Young Adults

 Clinical and laboratory investigation

-In the absence of rectorrhagia or hematochezia, patients may test positive for occult blood in the stool; however, screening for fecal occult blood has not proven to be of significant value for the treatment of pediatric patients.
-[37] Hepatic function abnormalities may be related to metastatic involvement of the liver.
-Anemia is due to blood loss or malnutrition.
+In the absence of rectorrhagia or hematochezia, patients may test positive for occult blood in the stool; however, screening for fecal occult blood has not proven to be of significant diagnostic value for pediatric patients.
+[32] Anemia may result from blood loss or malnutrition.
+Liver function abnormalities may be related to metastatic involvement of the liver.

 Imaging studies